fecampossantos/aion/README.md

 - None (let me know if you find any 😅)

 ### Planned Features
-- Multi-language support
+- Multi-language support - _in progress on agent_
-- PDF templates options
+- PDF templates options - _in progress on agent_
-- improve header on mains screen with animation and blur
+- improve header on mains screen with animation and blur  - _in progress on agent_
    - "aion" text should become smaller and more to the left upper side - add button should disappear - background should be blurred

 ## 📞 Support